Office politics are everywhere.

 And I can also highly recommend “How Companies Manipulate Employees“.

 In a nutshell, though, sociopaths see the workplace as a big chessboard and they have little to no empathy for people.
-That makes it easier for them to actually move people as if they were inanimate objects.

 They consider themselves superior to everyone else and deserving of top management positions.